karmab/kcli/doc/index.rst

 -  Select “Create Service account”.
 -  Select “Project” → “Editor” as service account Role.
 -  Select “Furnish a new private key”.
--  Select “Save”
+-  Select “Save”.

-to Create a dns zone
+To Create a dns zone:

--  Select the “Networking” → “Network Services” → “Cloud DNS”
+-  Select the “Networking” → “Network Services” → “Cloud DNS”.
--  Select “Create Zone”
+-  Select “Create Zone”.
--  Put the same name as your domain, but with ‘-’ instead
+-  Put the same name as your domain, but with ‘-’ instead.

 If accessing behind a proxy, be sure to set *HTTPS_PROXY* environment variable to ``http://your_proxy:your_port``

-To use this provider with kcli rpm, you’ll need to install (from pip)
+To use this provider with kcli rpm, you’ll need to install (from pip):

 -  *google-api-python-client*
 -  *google-auth-httplib2*